GOP lawmakers to vote on expelling Democrats in gun protest

 NASHVILLE, Tenn.
 (AP) — Tennessee's GOP-dominated House is preparing to vote Thursday on whether to expel three Democratic members for their demonstration calling for gun control following the Nashville school shooting, an extraordinary move that the chamber has used only a handful of times since the Civil War.

 Reps.
 Gloria Johnson, Justin Jones and Justin Pearson are the subjects of the ouster vote.
-Last week, the trio approached the front of the chamber floor and chanted back and forth with gun control supporters who packed the gallery days after six people, including three children, were fatally shot at The Covenant School in Nashville.
+Last week, just days after six people, including three children, were fatally shot at The Covenant School in Nashville, the trio chanted back and forth from the chamber floor with gun control supporters who packed the gallery.

 Their possible expulsion has once again thrust Tennessee into the national spotlight, underscoring not only the ability of the Republican supermajority to silence opponents, but also its increasing willingness to do so.
 The move sends a chilling message just as lawmakers grapple with how to respond to the devastating shooting.